 - provide advice and support in a wide range of other cases including the death of relatives overseas, missing persons and kidnappings

 - if you agree, we will contact friends or family on your behalf.
 In some circumstances we may contact your friends or family where we have been unable to get your consent

 - make special arrangements in cases of international terrorism, civil disturbances and natural disasters (fees may apply)

 - enable you to vote in Australian federal and some state elections while overseas

 - provide some notarial services, including witnessing and authenticating documents and administering oaths and affirmations (fees apply)

 Our Honorary Consuls in Phuket, Koh Samui and Chiang Mai Consulates headed by an honorary consul provide only some of the above services.

 *We CANNOT provide this support to other countries’ nationals, even if they may have been lawfully living in Australia.

-• arrange visas, work or residence permits for other countries, or help Australians to obtain them
+- arrange visas, licences, work or residency permits for other countries

 We CAN advise you how to get help on these and other matters.